 The Security Department provides year-round security services on campus while the college buildings are open to the public.
-Security Officers and staff do not have the power to make arrests but are granted authority to respond to and enforce college policy and local, state, and federal laws for administrative purposes on all campus property but are not sworn law enforcement officers as defined by Wisconsin state statute 165.85(2)(c).
+Security Officers and staff do not have the power to make arrests but are granted authority to respond to and enforce college policy and local, state, and federal laws for administrative purposes on all campus property, but are not sworn law enforcement officers as defined by Wisconsin state statute 165.85(2)(c).
 Security Officers respond to a variety of calls for help, from medical emergencies, calls for service, parking enforcement, and criminal activity.
-They are the points of contact for the campus community and enforcement of all college policies and procedures.
-Foot and vehicle patrols of campus grounds and buildings, designed to detect crimes in action and prevent potential crimes, are accomplished during open campus hours.
+They are the points of contact for the campus grounds and buildings, designed to detect crimes in action and prevent potential crimes, are accomplished during open campus hours.
 The officers also monitor over 400 security cameras to prevent and deter crime on all of our campus locations.
 Security office hours for each campus are located in the Quick References Resources at the beginning of this guide.
 In addition, during these patrols, officers also report any conditions they notice that might pose a threat to campus safety or security.
 The campus grounds are protected by intrusion detection alarms and an alarm response security element while the buildings are locked and unoccupied.

-Campus Security Officers are not college employees but are under contract with the college to provide the services described in this report, among others.
-All the officers are credentialed security officers by the State of Wisconsin and maintain certification in first aid, CPR and AED operations.
+Campus Security Officers are not college employees, but are under contract with the college to provide the services described in this report, among others.
+All of the officers are credentialed security officers by the State of Wisconsin and maintain certification in first aid, CPR and AED operations.
 Many of the officers have additional law enforcement training and certifications.
-Gateway Technical College also has a Title IX coordinator who is trained to conduct investigations into civil rights violations, including sex-based harassment, sexual assault, dating violence, domestic violence and stalking.
+Gateway Technical College also has a Title IX coordinator who is trained to conduct investigations into sexual harassment, dating violence, domestic violence and stalking.

-Gateway Technical College Security Officers have the authority to ask persons for identification and to determine whether an individual has lawful business at the college, consistent with the college's Visitor Conduct Policy.
+Gateway Technical College Security Officers have the authority to ask persons for identification and to determine whether an individual has lawful business at the college.
 Gateway Technical College maintains strong working relationships with the Kenosha Police Department, Kenosha County Sheriff's Office, Pleasant Prairie Police Department, Racine Police Department, Racine County Sheriff's Office, Sturtevant Police Department, Burlington Police Department, Elkhorn Police Department and the Walworth County Sheriff's Office.
 These agencies have primary law enforcement authority, including the powers of arrest and the responsibility of investigating alleged criminal violations.
-There are no written agreements or memorandums of understanding regarding any topics, including the investigation of criminal incidents, between Gateway Technical College and the local police department.
+The College has written memorandums of understanding regarding investigation of criminal incidents or sexual harassment with the City of Burlington Policy Department and Sturtevant Police Department, and continues to work on additional formal agreements with other law enforcement agencies in the district.